English

 6.3 Anti-money laundering and tax/duties etc.

 The company’s suppliers must distance themselves from all forms of money laundering and establish reasonable measures to prevent and deal with the business being used for money laundering and terrorist financing.
-Suppliers must follow the applicable tax rules and not contribute to tax and duty evasion, or otherwise appropriate public funds unlawfully.
+Suppliers must comply with applicable tax regulations and not contribute to tax evasion or otherwise misappropriate public funds.

 All accounting information must be correct, registered and recorded in accordance with national regulations.
 Suppliers must fulfill their obligations to pay taxes and fees in the state in which they are established, and/or in Norway.